MLHale/nebraska-gencyber-modules/2024/introduction_to_cryptography/lesson-plan.md

 title: Introduction to Cryptography
 ---
 ### Summary
-Learn about
+This module will explore the art of securing communication through cryptography, learn basic encryption and decryption techniques using hands-on activities like Caesar Ciphers and building their own "Enigma" machines.

 ### Grade
 Middle School

 ### Time Required
-20 minutes
+90 minutes

 ### Cybersecurity Concepts
-- [ ] Defense in Depth
+- [x] Defense in Depth
-- [ ] Confidentiality
+- [x] Confidentiality
 - [ ] Integrity
 - [ ] Availability
-- [ ] Think Like an Adversary
+- [x] Think Like an Adversary
-- [ ] Keep it Simple
+- [x] Keep it Simple

 ### Learning Objectives
-* Students will be able to
+* Students will be able to understand the fundamental principles and concepts of cryptography, including encryption and decryption.
-* Students will be to able to
+* Students will be to able to apply basic cryptographic techniques to encode and decode messages which will enhance your problem-solving and analytical skills through hands-on activities.

 ### Materials list
-None
+* Caesar Cipher Wheel
+* Brad
+* Scissors
+* Breakout box

 ### Learning Facilitation

 #### Warm up Activity

+Students will discuss real-life scenarios where securing messages might be important (e.g., sending passwords, confidential documents).

 #### Focused Activity

-N/A
+Students will:
+1. practice encryption and decryption by decoding messages using a Caesar Cipher wheel and create their own encrypted messages.
+2. collaborate to build "Enigma"-inspired machines with rotating rotors and decode the messages.
+3. face a "Cryptography Breakout Box" challenge by applying their newly learned skills.

 #### Closure